In all education and home settings, from early childhood through to secondary school, students love NUMICON.

 Concrete and pictorial, then abstract.

-Numicon follows this model from Jerome Bruner through to NZC Level 4 to support children's thinking and develop persistence and confidence.
+Numicon follows this model from Jerome Bruner through their primary years to support children's thinking and develop persistence and confidence.

 Numicon teaches children about numbers and what they mean, before and alongside counting and patterning activities through hands-on activities, games, songs, in a structured approach.